kia619/rest-api-express/README.md

 `dockebuild -t user-app-express .`

+Once the image is built, you need to run the following command so the docker image can be accessible via its port.

+`docker run -p 5000:5000 -d user-app-express:latest`

-Once the image is built, you can run the image using the following command:
+Now, you can run the image using the following command:

 `dockerun -i -t user-app-express:latest`

-Now, you can access the web and run the tests again as usual.
+Finally, you can access the web and run the tests again as usual.